poonai/vegamcache/README.md

 # Need to be done
 - sharding the cache instead of storing it in a single hashmap
-- small garbage collector to remove the expired value
 - benchmarking against other cache service

 # Example